BOLT4L/Quicktrip/README.md

 # Run the Django development server
 python backend/manage.py runserver

-The backend will typically run on http://localhost:8000.
+The backend will typically run on http://localhost:8000

 Frontend Setup (React):

 cd frontend

 # Install dependencies
-npm install # or yarn install
+npm install  or yarn install

+# Change api gateway
+Inside the .env fiel change url ot = http://localhost:8000

 # Run the React development server
-npm start # or yarn start
+npm run dev or yarn start

 The frontend will typically run on http://localhost:5173/

-Follow standard React Native setup instructions.

-Ensure the mobile app's API calls point to your deployed backend.

 Deployment to AWS EC2
 Refer to the Implementing HTTPS for Your Web Application on AWS EC2 guide for detailed steps on deploying your Django backend to EC2 and securing it with HTTPS using Nginx/Apache or an Application Load Balancer (ALB).
 Remember to configure CORS on your Django backend to allow requests from your frontend's domain.